 Emily and her husband, Craig, were the franchisees of the successful COBS Bread bakery at The Annex in Toronto.
-They sold the bakery because they wanted to bring COBS Bread to their home town, which they did in December of 2017.
+They sold the bakery because they wanted to bring COBS Bread to their hometown of Ottawa, which they did in December of 2017 when they opened the COBS Bread Barrhaven.
 Read more about Emily and Craig’s journey to becoming franchisees.

 Before owning a COBS Bread bakery, why was owning a franchise of interest to you?

 Because I was joining a known brand, which is really the biggest thing.
 You already have a customer base that is already built.
 Marketing, advertising, the turn-key, and the network was a really a big thing for me.
 There were people you could contact who you knew who had dealt with these things before.

 It must have been in the stars- when I was a little kid, one of my friends got me a doll that was called “Emily the Entrepreneur”!
 I always wanted to own my own business, and as I had a long love affair with restaurants, I knew it would be food-related, and I feel like it was fate how I learned about franchising opportunities with COBS.
 I was working at a restaurant in Collingwood, ON and Kevin, owner of COBS Lakeshore was supplying buns to our restaurant!
 The chef there knew of my ambitions, and suggested, “You should look at this company who makes the buns.”
 So, Craig and I did.
 Months later, we opened The Annex bakery in Toronto.